 Minimalist shoes.
 Shoes are often the bulkiest and heaviest items in my kit, so I try not to carry more than I need.
 I’ve owned so many pairs of Onitsuka Tigers that I should get a pro deal (listen up, Asics!).
 They can handle most outings short of a Himalayan trek, but are small and lightweight.
-I also carry a pair of Merrell Barefoot Wonder Gloves, which are surprisingly comfortable and durable and can serve as dress shoes in a pinch.
+I also carry a pair of flats or Mary Janes with sturdy soles—I’m still looking for the perfect successor to the sadly discontinued Merrell Barefoot Wonder Gloves, which weighed nothing, had Vibram soles, and could pass for dress shoes in a pinch.

 Nonsoggy notebooks.
 I buy these Rite in the Rain memobooks in bulk.
 The water-resistant paper means you don’t have to bother with Ziplocs or dry bags, and they’re small enough to fit in a pocket.
 They also don’t look like reporter’s notebooks, an advantage if I’m traveling in a place where journalists are unwelcome or viewed with suspicion.